 APRIL Cyber Scam Newsletter

-In this month's edition, we're raising awareness of Coronavirus scams, false NHS and London City Police scam messages!
+In this month's edition, we're raising awareness of account hacking, National Insurance scams, fake ticket sales and pension scams!

 New alert from Action Fraud and the National Fraud Intelligence Bureau (NFIB) about computer software service fraud.

 2,007 reports of computer software service fraud were made to Action Fraud last month.
 Victims reported losing a total of £2,148,976.
 This is a 22% increase in reporting compared to the previous month.